 In addition to reducing symptoms like digestive issues and fatigue, some research has also found that following a gluten-free diet may help promote fat loss.

-A 2013 animal study reported that mice given a gluten-free diet showed reductions in body weight and fat, even without any changes in food intake.
+The 2013 animal study mentioned above reported that mice given a gluten-free diet showed reductions in body weight and fat, even without any changes in food intake.
 They also had increases in specific receptors and enzymes that enhance the breakdown of fat.
-(8)

 Still, it remains unclear whether this same effect may be true for humans.
 More studies are needed focusing on the effects of gluten on body weight and body fat on humans specifically.